Social software: Collaborative software

-The goal of collaborative software, also known as groupware, such as Moodle, Landing pages, Enterprise Architecture, and Sharepoint, is to allow subjects to share data – such as files, photos, text, etc. for the purpose of project work or school work.
+The goal of collaborative software, also known as groupware, such as Moodle, Landing pages, Enterprise Architecture, and SharePoint, is to allow subjects to share data – such as files, photos, text, etc. for the purpose of project work or schoolwork.
 The intent is to first form a group and then have them collaborate.
 Clay Shirky defines social software as "software that supports group interaction".
 Since groupware supports group interaction (once the group is formed), it would consider it to be social software.

 Internet forums

 Originally modeled after the real-world paradigm of electronic bulletin boards of the world before internet was widely available, internet forums allow users to post a "topic" for others to review.
 Other users can view the topic and post their own comments in a linear fashion, one after the other.
 Most forums are public, allowing anybody to sign up at any time.
 A few are private, gated communities where new members must pay a small fee to join.

 Forums can contain many different categories in a hierarchy, typically organized according to topics and subtopics.
 Other features include the ability to post images or files or to quote another user's post with special formatting in one's own post.
 Forums often grow in popularity until they can boast several thousand members posting replies to tens of thousands of topics continuously.

 There are various standards and claimants for the market leaders of each software category.
 Various add-ons may be available, including translation and spelling correction software, depending on the expertise of the operators of the bulletin board.
 In some industry areas, the bulletin board has its own commercially successful achievements: free and paid hardcopy magazines as well as professional and amateur sites.

 Current successful services have combined new tools with the older newsgroup and mailing list paradigm to produce hybrids.
-Also as a service catches on, it tends to adopt characteristics and tools of other services that compete.
+Also, as a service catches on, it tends to adopt characteristics and tools of other services that compete.
 Over time, for example, wiki user pages have become social portals for individual users and may be used in place of other portal applications.